moraell/KinectMocap4Blender/README.md

 *coming soon*

 ## Install from release archive
+- Install Kinect for Windows SDK 2.0 if you haven't already
-Download the release archive and unpack the files (kinecp_mocap.py and kinectMocap4Blender.pyd) in Blender addons directory.
+- Download the release archive and unpack the files (kinecp_mocap.py and kinectMocap4Blender.pyd) in Blender addons directory.
 Consult Blender documentation for more information on plugin installation. [https://docs.blender.org/]

 ## Dependencies